healthscience/diyhstoolkit/README.md

 # diy-toolkit

+NOTE: this version is now discontinued.
+Latest bentobox-ds Toolkit code at https://github.com/healthscience/bentoboxds

+We learnt much from this alpha.
+Thank you to all that provided feedback over its lifetime.

 BentoBox - DS : Understand data that shapes the health of individuals, communities & nature.
 A peer to peer toolkit with a non-coding graphical interface for performing data science.
 This includes charting data and performing computations.
 An aspiring decentraised collective intelligence tool.
 See video <a href="https://www.youtube.com/channel/UCoCgnBkZpB2oMn1Qa2nXKeg/playlists">demo</a>

 ## Project setup